Web Site for

 [Additional reference]

-For more detailed explanation of the ridge regression, the followings would be helpful.
+For more detailed explanation of the ridge regression, the followings

 pp.60-61 of Amemiya, T. (1985) Advanced Econometrics, Harvard Univ.
 Press.